Tuesday's News Conference Quotes

 One of the foremost offensive minds in the collegiate or pro game, head coach Ralph Friedgen is in his second season as the Terps' offensive coordinator.

-With 10 touchdowns on the season, running back Keon Lattimore has now more than tripled his season total from each of the last two seasons (three).
+With 11 touchdowns on the season, Lattimore has now more than tripled his season total from each of the last two seasons (three).

 Lattimore had a spectacular seven-game stretch starting with the final two games of the 2006 season.
-He had ran for 737 yards in those games (119 vs. Wake Forest, 85 vs. Purdue, 106 vs. Villanova, 111 vs. FIU, 80 vs. WVU, 112 vs. WFU, and 124 vs. Rutgers.).
-This season he is averaging 85.0 rushing yards per game which is tied for second in the conference and 51st in the country.
-Lattimore had 51 yards vs. Clemson (Oct.
-27).
+He ran for 737 yards in those games (119 vs. Wake Forest, 85 vs. Purdue, 106 vs. Villanova, 111 vs. FIU, 80 vs. WVU, 112 vs. WFU, and 124 vs. Rutgers.).
+This season he is averaging 75.5 rushing yards per game which puts him fourth in the conference and tied for 66th in the country.

-Lattimore and fellow senior back Lance Ball have become quite familiar with the end zone this season.
-The seniors have scored a combined 19 touchdowns on the year, and both continue to climb the single-season list for rushing touchdowns.
-Lattimore is currently tied for 12th on the list with 10 scores, while Ball is tied for 16th with nine.
-Lattimore needs only one more score to move into the top 10.
-LaMont Jordan set the single-season record in 1999 with 16 scores on the ground.
+Lattimore and Ball have become quite familiar with the end zone this season.
+The seniors have scored a combined 21 touchdowns on the year.
+Lattimore has 11 touchdowns on the season, which ties him for the eighth best single-season output.
+Ball is tied for 13th on the single-season list with 10 scores on the ground.

-Only two pairs of Maryland backs have ever rushed for more combined touchdowns in a single season.
-Chris Downs (13) and Josh Allen (8) totaled 21 in 2002, and Bruce Berry and Marc Riley had 10 each for the Terps in 2001.
+Only one other pair of Maryland backs -- Chris Downs (13) and Josh Allen (8) -- rushed for as many scores in a single season as Ball and Lattimore when they totaled 21 in 2002.
+Bruce Perry and Marc Riley had 10 each for the Terps in 2001.

 The dynamic Ball-Lattimore tailback duo combined for 1,558 yards last season, and have carried that success into the 2007 season.
-Through eight games this year, the pair have combined for 1,152 yards rushing and 19 touchdowns on 265 carries.
+Through 11 games this year, the pair have combined for 1,440 yards rushing and 21 touchdowns on 347 carries.
 Lattimore and Ball were one of just five running-back combos in the nation last season to collect over 700 rushing yards apiece.

 Only six players in school history have more than 100-yard rushing games in a season than Lattimore, who currently stands at four.
 Steve Atkins (1978) and Charlie Wysocki (1980) jointly hold the record with eight in one year.